TaylorP/Raspboot/README.md

 ## Interactive Mode Commands
 If the `-t` command is not specified, Rasboot will enter interactive mode after uploading the binary file (if any).
 The following commands are available (optional parameters listed in [square brackets]):
 ```
-go [-l location]    Executes code at 'location'.
+go [-l loc]             Executes code at 'loc'.
 Defaults to the value passed over the command line.
+get -l loc [-c count]   Reads and prints 'count' bytes from 'loc'. 'count' defaults to 4 bytes.
 quit                    Exits Raspboot
 ```
+Arguments can be passed in any order, e.g. both `get -l 0x10000 -c 12` and `get -c 12 -l 0x10000` are valid.

 ## Todo List
 * ~~Properly use the speed/baud rate parameter~~
 * Optionally pass parameters to the binary when executing it
 * Finish interactive mode
+* Switch to using `getopt` for interactive mode command parsing
 * Finish documentation
 * ~~Modularize server-side UART code~~
 * Add Ethernet support (long term)